grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 Many birders are up bright and early on New Year's Day, eager to make a start on a new list.
 The best laid plans of mice and men, however...

-...are often besmirched by a soul-destroying hangover.
+...are often besmirched by a soul-destroying hangover, in AB1's case.
 The grand schemes for a visit to Barnes or Rainham were ruled out by a malaise that confined me to quarters until long after the best part of the day had departed.

 This post covers birds seen between January 1st and 7th, 2018.

 #### A walk in the park

-I was escorted out of the house by Emma around four in the afternoon for a walk around the Hampstead Heath extension and Golders Hill Park.
+I was escorted out of the house by AB2 around four in the afternoon for a walk around the Hampstead Heath extension and Golders Hill Park.
 Neither of these are tremendous sites for scarcities or rarities, but they do have some attractions in the Winter.
 Amongst the